Pakistan government releases 350 activists of banned Islamist group to resolve tense standoff | Politics

 - Pakistan

-Pakistan government has released 350 activists of the banned outfit Tehreek-e-Labbaik Pakistan (TLP), Interior Minister Sheikh Rashid has announced, averting another showdown with the radical Islamist party that was threatening to hold a ''long march'' to Islamabad.
+The Pakistan government on Monday released 350 activists of the banned outfit Tehreek-e-Labbaik Pakistan (TLP), Interior Minister Sheikh Rashid has announced, as the radical Islamist party issued a two-day deadline for the release of their party chief Saad Rizvi and expel the French ambassador.

-The TLP workers have been holding violent protests across the nation, especially in Lahore, against the government of Prime Minister Imran Khan for not releasing their party chief Saad Hussain Rizvi.

-After reviewing TLP's demands, the issue will be resolved peacefully by Tuesday, Rashid said, Geo News reported on Sunday.

-The Opposition parties and the proscribed outfit had staged separate protests in multiple cities of the country, resulting in Islamabad, Lahore and Rawalpindi being partially shut down.
-Three policemen and seven TLP workers have died in the clashes so far that erupted on Wednesday.
-"We have released 350 TLP workers up to now and we are still waiting to open both sides of the road of Muridke as per the decision with the TLP," The interior minister tweeted after leading a government team in negotiations with representatives of the TLP, including Rizvi, its detained chief, in Islamabad.
+Opposition parties have termed the move as a 'total surrender to the TLP's demands.
+"We have released 350 TLP workers up to now and we are waiting to open both sides of the road of Muridke as per the decision with the TLP," Rashid said in a tweet.

-Rasheed on Sunday said that talks between the government and the TLP after they threatened to march towards Islamabad have been successful.
-The TLP protesters will not move forward (to Islamabad) and will stay in Muridke till Tuesday, he added.

-On Friday, Rizvi's party leader Ajmal Qadri said his supporters launched the "long march'' after talks with the government failed to secure the release of their leader.
+"Some 350 activists of TLP walked free on Monday from different police stations of Lahore.
+They were detained during the protests last week.
+We have not yet booked them under any charges and produced before a court of law," a Punjab police officer told PTI on Monday.
+More than 10,000 Islamists are currently camped between Muridke and Gujranwala along the GT Road – a 35km to 80km stretch from Lahore – and handed Pakistan Tehreek-e-Insaf government with a two-day ultimatum to release their party chief Rizvi and expel the French ambassador or face sit-in in Islamabad.

 TLP's founder late Khadim Rizvi's son Saad Hussain Rizvi has been detained by the Punjab government since April last under the maintenance of 'public order' (MPO) following the party's protest against the blasphemous caricatures of Islam's Prophet published in France and its demand that the French ambassador be sent back and import of goods from that country be banned.